 “You think everyone is as stupid and dumb as you to travel in this heat?
 Are they all idle and redundant like you to come in the middle of the day?”
 Baba replied in a frustrated and angry tone.

-They got back on their tractor, did not bother to drink water and left that place as quickly as they could.
+They got back on their tractor, did not bother to drink water, and left that place as quickly as they could.
 They did not talk even among themselves.
 They felt hurt and ridiculed.
 On the way was a lemonade stall, under a tree.
 They stopped their tractor and got down.
 It was thirty years ago and living was not so cruelly expensive.
-The vendor was selling a glass for ten paise (0.002 cents) for plain water with lemon and twenty-five paise (0.005 cents) for lemonade made with ice, sugar, mint, salt and black pepper.
+The vendor was selling a glassful for ten paise (0.002 cents) of plain water with lemon and twenty-five paise (0.005 cents) for lemonade made with ice, sugar, mint, salt, and black pepper.
 They gulped down three glasses each of the latter type.

-They did not visit another “saint” for many years after that.
-Verbal offerings of Baba killed their spiritual curiosity.
+They did not visit another ‘saint’ for many years after that.
+The verbal offerings of Baba had killed their spiritual curiosity.

-He said, “Only if Baba had uttered some words of love or care, we would have pledged our lives to him.”
+He said, “If only Baba had uttered some words of love or care, we would have pledged our lives to him.”

-He stayed in the ashram for a few days and left peacefully.
+He stayed at the ashram for a few days and left peacefully.

 Buddhist texts further expand positive and negative emotions into eight types, four in each category.
 And four out of those eight depend solely on your speech, articulation, choice of words.
 I was aiming to cover this in this post but will do so in the next one now.

 If you can speak softly, without raising your volume, you can settle even the most violent disagreements, you can get your point across in practically no time.
-Regardless of how serious, important, grave or complicated the matter, all that is required to speak kindly is mindfulness, a gentle reminder to yourself about how you want to behave.
+Regardless of how serious, important, grave, or complicated the matter is, all that is required to speak kindly is mindfulness, a gentle reminder to yourself about how you want to behave.